Home Alone and other Christmas movie locations you can actually visit

 Live it up like Kevin in Home Alone 2: Lost in New York (1992) at The Plaza Hotel, New York’s famous destination for the season’s choicest indulgences.
 Delight at the massive Christmas trees, and regal lobbies and enjoy the luxurious room service.
 Donald Trump also made a cameo in the film at The Plaza Hotel’s lobby.
 Additionally, the Rockefeller Centre Christmas Tree features in the film when Kevin reunites with his mother.

 Moving on to Elf (2003), recall Buddy’s father’s publishing office at the Greenway Press?
-The iconic landmark featured is New York’s Empire State Building, 20 West 34th Street at 5th Avenue.
-Explore the Observation Deck and admire the surreal art and deco lobby.
+The iconic landmark featured is New York’s Empire State Building, at 20 West 34th Street at 5th Avenue.
+Explore the Observation Deck and admire the surreal art and deco lobby of this Christmas movie filming location.

 When in New York, immerse yourself in the holiday spirit by checking out the twinkling Rockefeller Center Christmas Tree, exploring the Bank of America Winter Village at Bryant Park, and securing tickets to The Christmas Spectacular starring the Radio City Rockettes.